 Geographical revenue diversification would also appeal to the large Canadian marijuana growers who may look for bolt-on CBD offerings once the regulatory risk is removed.
 This is what Tilray (TLRY) was after when they acquired Manitoba Harvest.
 While Manitoba only sells hemp products that don’t presently contain CBD, Tilray planned the acquisition as a way to pivot into CBD.
 If the regulations pose a problem, they still have a hemp food business and no harm done.

 There’s a term they use in finance called “domestic bias” which refers to the propensity that investors have to buy what they know.
 If you’re an Italian investor, you’re likely to have most of your money tied up in Italian assets.
 For Americans, this may be a lesser problem with the emergence of multinational firms like McDonald’s which derive their revenues from around the globe and are consequently more geographically diversified.
-Still, you will be increasingly diversified if you buy foreign stocks on foreign stock exchange using foreign currency.
-Want to buy shares of Elixinol on the ASX using the Australian dollar or CWEB in Canadian dollars?
-Then you need to open an account with Zacks Trade.
+Still, you will be increasingly diversified if you buy foreign stocks on foreign stock exchanges using foreign currencies.